Classification Setup#

 3. The Training Datasets section allows you to choose which messages Mailytica will use when training the model.
 Typically, training datasets are defined during the supervised training or manual labelling process.
 But with Mailytica, datasets can also be automatically created.
 For example, if you manually label your email messages, they will be saved to the Gold dataset.
 Similarly, if you use a dictionary model to classify your messages, they will be saved in the Dictionary dataset.

 4. Next, under Maximum number of messages, you can define how many labelled messages will be used to train the AI classification model.
-The recommend default value is 1,000.
+The recommend default value is 1000.
+Additionally, you have the option to further refine the selection of messages using a percentile value.
+Setting this percentile value can be useful for discarding outlier data that might negatively impact model predictions.
+For more information on how to detect outliers, please visit the Messages section.

 Select maximum number of messages for AI classification model